-- S-NE-11.
-Support the continuation of existing gathering places in Northeast Bellevue and explore opportunities to restore, preserve, and enhance these locations. - S-NE-12.
-Create new gathering places for community members to meet, mingle, and get to know one another. - S-NE-13.
-Connect communities to their past by preserving valued sites that reflect Northeast Bellevue's history. - S-NE-14.
-Build neighborhood connections by celebrating the diverse cultural backgrounds of Northeast Bellevue's residents and supporting community events and avenues of communication. - S-NE-15.
-Build community resilience and cohesion by fostering supportive programs. - S-NE-16.
-Create opportunities for residents to learn about city government and ways to engage in policy and investment decisions. - S-NE-17.
+- S-NE-12.
+Support the continuation of existing gathering places in Northeast Bellevue such as playgrounds, picnic areas, and sports fields and explore opportunities to restore, preserve, and enhance these locations. - S-NE-13.
+Create new gathering places for community members to meet, mingle, and get to know one another. - S-NE-14.
+Connect communities to their past by preserving valued sites that reflect Northeast Bellevue's history. - S-NE-15.
+Build neighborhood connections by celebrating the diverse cultural backgrounds of Northeast Bellevue's residents and supporting community events and avenues of communication. - S-NE-16.
+Build community resilience and cohesion by fostering supportive programs such as Day of Caring, support for older adults and emergency preparedness. - S-NE-17.
+Create opportunities for residents to learn about city government and ways to engage in policy and investment decisions. - S-NE-18.
 Support community organizations that allow residents to connect with one another and with the City.